tasory/electron-aonsoku/README.md

 ```
 npm run dist
 ```
-and then after the build, a .tar.gz file will appear in ./build, which can be installed via pacman -U
+and then after the build, a .pacman file will appear in ./build, which can be installed via pacman -U